mattermost/mattermost-plugin-identity-groups-sync/docs/INSTALL.md

 #### Keycloak service account setup

-In addition to setting up SAML login you will also need to configure a service account for the plugin to use.
+In addition to setting up SAML login, you will also need to configure a service account for the plugin to use.
 You will need to create this client in the same realm as your SAML login client.

 1. Navigate to your realm and click **Create Client**.
 2. Configure the following values for step 1: